Zoetis AQHA Ranching Heritage Challenges

 All Ranching Heritage-bred horses born in 2010 and before are automatically enrolled and eligible to compete in Challenge events on an entry-fee basis.

-Check here to determine if your horse was bred by a current Ranching Heritage Breeder or call the Ranching Department to confirm if the breeder was a past RHB.
+Check here to determine if your horse was bred by a Ranching Heritage Breeder or call the Ranching Department to confirm.